Let us open with prayer.

 I say, “You are gods (elohim), children of the Most High, all of you; nevertheless, you shall die like mortals, and fall like any prince.”

-It is not made explicit who is speaking or who is being addressed, but the rabbinic interpretation at the time of Jesus was that God is addressing human judges in Israel and Judah.
+The psalmist does not make explicit who is speaking or who is being addressed, but the rabbinic interpretation at the time of Jesus was that God is addressing human judges in Israel and Judah.
 That ties in well with what Jesus said, and it means that Jesus was approving of calling human judges gods.
 It seems clear that it was customary to use the word θεός of any great authority, especially any representative of God.

 Well, we’ve come full circle now.
 We started with the Old Testament name of God, Yahweh, and we’ve ended with the New Testament word for God, θεός.
 Let us finish with prayer.